notonedoge/mole-deobfuscation/README.md

 # mole-deobfuscation
 https://mmatt-ugh.itch.io/mole

 a game played with one key
+done with permission from the developer